OLYMPIC champions Nathan Outteridge and Iain Jensen credited a Weymouth pub for fuelling them to achieve Australia’s second sailing gold medal.

 The sailors, who claimed victory with a day to spare in the 49er high-performance Skiff class, said the two-for-one meals at the Swan pub in St Thomas Street seemed to bring them luck.

-Helm Outteridge, who finished fifth at the last Games in Beijing, said he had enjoyed his stay in Weymouth and Portland over the past three years to train for the big event.
+Helm Outteridge, who finished fifth at the last Games in Beijing, said he had enjoyed his stay in Weymouth and Portland over the past three years to train for

 He said: “It’s been great.